RIIWHS202E & MSMWHS216

 • physical ability;

-Code of Practice - Confined Spaces, December 2011
+SWA Code of Practice Confined Spaces Nov 2024

 Individuals undertaking this course will be expected to complete both written and practical assessment tasks.